gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.2/index.md

 Remark has had a significant [major upgrade](https://github.com/remarkjs/remark/releases/tag/13.0.0) recently and changed the underlying parser.
 The ecosystem seems to have almost [caught up](https://github.com/remarkjs/remark/blob/main/doc/plugins.md#list-of-plugins) since then, so we are going to release a new major version for all remark-related plugins soon.

 We tried to make the upgrade effortless but there could still be subtle differences in output and edge cases.
-So please try pre-release versions of those plugins and [let us know](https://github.com/gatsbyjs/gatsby/discussions/30385) if you notice any inconsistencies or bugs.
+So please try prerelease versions of those plugins and [let us know](https://github.com/gatsbyjs/gatsby/discussions/30385) if you notice any inconsistencies or bugs.

 Install the following canary versions of all remark packages that you have in your `package.json`: